aloisdeniel/flutter_device_preview/docs/content/usage/install.md

 ## Add DevicePreview

-Wrap your app's root widget in a `DevicePreview` and set  your app's `useInheritedMediaQuery` to `true`.
+Wrap your app's root widget in a `DevicePreview` and make sure to :

+* Set your app's `useInheritedMediaQuery` to `true`.
+* Set your app's `builder` to `DevicePreview.appBuilder`.
+* Set your app's `locale` to `DevicePreview.locale(context)`.

-!> Make sure to provide `locale` and `useInheritedMediaQuery` to your `WidgetsApp`.
-If not defined, `MediaQuery` won't be simulated for the selected device and selected locale won't be applied.
+!> Make sure to override the previous properties as described.
+If not defined, `MediaQuery` won't be simulated for the selected device.

 ```dart
 import 'package:device_preview/device_preview.dart';